E-commerce

 Support before purchase

-Internationalization and market contextualization
+Internationalization and contextualization of markets

 • Localized messages and errors: useful translation, not just cosmetic.